AlexisAuriac/Web-Security-CTF/README.md

     }
 }
 ```
-Same as previous code but it tries to find the key/data in the body.
+Same as previous code but it tries to find the key/data in the body instead.

 ```php
 if (!isset($approvals['ak']) || !(append_strings(improve_meta(), 'dfvaijpefajewpfja9gjdgjoegijdpsodjfe')) == $approvals['ak'])